Table of Contents

 After having said “see you later” to Swiftcurrent Lake, you are back in the forest unpaved dirt path.

-Along the shoreline, there is a oval shaped pond, we saw big blocks of glacier inside the pond.
+Along the shoreline, there is an oval-shaped pond, we saw big blocks of glaciers in the pond.

 For the next 25 minutes, you are walking along the shoreline of Lake Josephine, taking in the beautiful lake view with the mountain views in the background.